wvteijlingen/swiftui-interface-orientation/README.md

 ## Multiple views

-If orientations are specified by multiple views, the resolved set of allowed orientations is defined by the intersection of all specified orientations.
+If orientations are specified by multiple views, the supported orientations for the app are defined by the lowest common denominator (i.e. the intersection of all specified orientations).

-For example, given the following code, the only allowed orientation is `.portrait`, because that is the only orientation that is specified by all views:
+For example, given the following code, the only allowed orientation is `.portrait` because that is the only orientation which is supported by all views:

 ```swift
 VStack {